People's Police Report

 A body internal to the PPB, which (a) for cases considering discipline

-officer's commander, a peer officer, an IPR director, and a
+officer's commander, a peer officer, an IPR director, and a community

-those five members plus an additional peer officer and one member of the CRC on a rotating basis.
+and one member of the CRC on a rotating basis.
+PRB reports are required

 - Directives (Police Directives-formerly "General Orders"):

-The local administrative rules the police use as guidelines for doing their duty.
+The local administrative rules the police use as guidelines for

-- Internal Affairs Division (IA):
+- Internal Affairs [Division] (IA):